apache/arrow-site/_posts/2025-10-30-rust-parquet-metadata.md

 ## Introduction: Parquet and the Importance of Metadata Parsing

-[Apache Parquet] is a popular columnar storage format for big data processing.
+[Apache Parquet] is a popular columnar storage format.
 It is designed to be efficient for both storage and query performance.
 Parquet files consist of a header, a series of data pages, and a footer, as shown in Figure 3.
 The footer contains metadata about the file, including schema, statistics, and other